See how the Texas Math Solution has brought inquiry and collaboration to Debra’s middle school math classroom.

 To put it simply, I’m looking forward to a future with Carnegie Learning.
 Not only do I want it to be Texas’s Math Solution, but Wyoming’s Math Solution, Tennessee’s Math Solution, and so on.
 I believe in it so much that I want it to be everyone’s math solution across the United States.
 That’s what I’m looking forward to in the future.

-What a ringing endorsement!
 Congratulations to Ms. Dunham on her enduring career.
 We can’t wait to hear how she continues to impact Texas students and math education in the years to come!

 Before joining Carnegie Learning's marketing team in 2022, Karen spent 16 years teaching mathematics and social studies in Ohio classrooms.
 She has a passion for inclusive education and believes that all learners can be meaningfully included in academic settings from day one.
 As a former math and special education teacher, she is excited to provide educators with the latest in best-practices content so that they can set all students on the path to becoming confident "math people."Explore more related to this author